Skip to Content

 Eat Delicious Food

-In the heart of downtown St. Pete’s EDGE District is a hip, rustic cafe with street seating with killer affordable Cuban eats: Bodega.
-Each dish at Bodega is made-to-order with quality ingredients and beautiful presentation in eco-friendly cardboard boxes.
+In downtown St. Pete’s EDGE District, Bodega is a hip rustic cafe with street seating offering affordable Cuban eats.
+Each dish at Bodega is made-to-order using quality ingredients and expertly presented in eco-friendly cardboard boxes.

 See or Stay at Extraordinary Hotels

-At Sirata Beach Resort, a second waterfront gem on St. Pete Beach, you can find everything you need from a beach resort and mnore.
-Sirata prides itself on impeccable service, multiple onsite restaurants, picture-perfect swimming pools, and rooms with ocean views.
+Discover Sirata Beach Resort, another captivating waterfront gem on St. Pete Beach, offering all the essential amenities of a beach resort and more.
+Sirata prides itself on impeccable service, multiple onsite dining options, picturesque swimming pools, and ocean-view rooms.

 Stroll Downtown St. Pete